fa7i3/Danceability-for-Spotify-Songs/README.md

 4. Easy Ensemble AdaBoost Classifier
 5. Deep Neural Network

-Multiple machine learning models were selected to determine which model would produce the highest accuracy.
-The Balanced Random Forest Classifier model and the Deep Neural Network model have the two highest accuracies of 80+%.
-Our models are currently unable to exceed an accuracy of 83%.
-Changes to the machine learning model and to the preprocessing steps are documented below.

-The model we are focusing on is the Balanced Random Forest Classifier.
+From the multiple machine learning models that we selected, the Balanced Random Forest Classifier had the highest accuracy of 82.37%.
+Thus, the model we focused on was the Balanced Random Forest Classifier.
 The benefits and limitations of this model are summarized below:

 | Benefits | Limitations |
 | :------- | :---------- |
 | Runs very quickly compared to the Easy Ensemble AdaBoost Classifier and the Deep Neural Network | Uses more computational power and resources as the output is combining hundreds of trees |
 | Is robust against overfitting and outliers | Requires more time to train as compared to a simple decision tree |

 ### Changes to the Machine Learning Model
-To improve the accuracy of the machine learning model, the following changes were completed:
+To improve the accuracy of the machine learning model, the following changes were made to the original algorithm:
 * kept the *date* and *duration_ms* columns which were originally dropped when creating the feature dataframe
 * used StandardScaler() to scale the data instead of manually scaling the *loudness* and *tempo* columns
-* for the Balanced Random Forest Classifier, the accuracy of the model improved from 80.90% to 82.37%.
+* the accuracy of the Balanced Random Forest Classifier model improved by approximately 1.50%

 ### Steps: Balanced Random Forest Classifier
 The following steps summarize how we created the supervised machine learning model: